 Some contractors may need to take exams specific to their trades, like landscaping, plumbing, or roofing.
-Check out this site for free study guides for your trade-specific exam, so you can walk into that exam room with confidence.
+Check out the CSLB site for free study guides for your trade-specific exam, so you can walk into that exam room with confidence.

 After you get a notification that you’ve passed your exam, you’ll need to submit the following to the Sacramento address listed in a previous step:

 Got more questions about getting your California contractor’s license?
 Find answers at the official California Contractors Licensing Board website.

 * Monthly payment calculations (i) do not include initial premium down payment and (ii) may vary by state, insurance provider, and nature of your business.
 Averages based on Q1 2020 data of 10% of our total policies sold.